Characteristics of Living Beings

 Various steps of the classification hierarchy are called taxonomic categories.
 Each category represents a particular rank and is usually called the taxon.

-Genus: A group of closely related species is called genus.
-Example; Lion (Panthera leo), leopard (Panthera pardus) and tiger (Panthera tigris) are members of the genus Panthera.
+A group of closely related species is called genus.
+Examples: Lion (Panthera leo), leopard (Panthera pardus) and tiger (Panthera tigris) are members of the genus Panthera.
 Similarly, potato, tomato and brinjal belong to the genus Solanum.

-Family: A group of closely related genera is called a family.
-For example; potato and chili belong the family Solanaceae.
+A group of closely related genera is called a family.
+For example: potato and chili belong the family Solanaceae.
 Similarly, the genus Panthera and the genus Felis belong to the family Felidae.

-Order: A group of closely related families is called order.
-For example; Convolvulaceae and Solanaceae are plant families which belong to the order Polymoniales.
+A group of closely related families is called order.
+For example: Convolvulaceae and Solanaceae are plant families which belong to the order Polymoniales.
 Similarly, Felidae and Concidae belong the order Carnivora.

-Class: The group of closely related orders is called class.
-For example; orders Primata and Carnivora belong to the class Mammalia.
+The group of closely related orders is called class.
+For example: orders Primata and Carnivora belong to the class Mammalia.

-Phylum: A group of closely related classes is called phylum.
-In the Plant Kingdom; the term phylum has been replaced with division.
-For example; pisces, amphibia, reptilia, aves and mammalia belong to the Phylum Chordata.
+A group of closely related classes is called phylum.
+In the Plant Kingdom, the term phylum has been replaced with division.
+For example: pisces, amphibia, reptilia, aves and mammalia belong to the Phylum Chordata.
+All members of chordate have notochord at some stage of life.

-Kingdom: The group of all the related phyla is called the Kingdom.
-For example; all autotrophic organisms which are eukaryotic and contain chloroplast are kept under the Plant Kingdom.
+The group of all the related phyla is called the Kingdom.
+For example: all autotrophic organisms which are eukaryotic and contain chloroplast are kept under the Plant Kingdom.
 Similarly, all heterotrophic organisms which are eukaryotic and lack a cell wall are kept under Animal Kingdom.